Baker Street and Waterloo Railway: Paddington, 1906–13

 The GWR objected to the reduction of the Bakerloo Tube's Paddington connection to a shuttle and the MR objected to the connection of the two lines, which would be in competition with its line through Kilburn.
 Parliament rejected the proposed connection and the changes to the NWLR's route and the company's permissions eventually expired without any construction work being carried out.
 The Bakerloo Tube bill was withdrawn.

-In November 1910, the LER (of which the Bakerloo Tube was now part) revived plans for the Paddington extension when it published a bill for the 1911 Parliamentary session.
+In November 1910, the LER (of which the Bakerloo Tube was now part) revived plans for the Paddington extension when it published a bill for the 1911 parliamentary session.
 The new route ran 890 m in a tight curve from Edgware Road station, initially heading south before turning to the north-west, which provided a more practical direction for a future extension.
 The bill was supported by the GWR with funding of £18,000.
-The London Electric Railway Act, 1911 received royal assent on 2 June 1911.
+The London Electric Railway Act 1911 (1 & 2 Geo.
+5. c. xxix) received royal assent on 2 June 1911.
 Construction started in August 1911, and was completed in a little over two years.
 The extension opened on 1 December 1913, with the single new station at Paddington.
 Following their successful introduction at Earl's Court in 1911, the station was the first on the line to be designed to use escalators instead of lifts.